vislyhq/visly-state/website/docs/selectors.md

 sidebar_label: Selectors
 ---

-Selectors are what make components using Visly State performant and efficient.
-They ensure you component only subscribes to data which it requires to render itself and therefor will only update if that data changes.
+Selectors are what make using Visly State performant and efficient.
+They ensure your component only subscribes to data that is required to render the component.
+Therefore, it will only update if that data changes.
 Apart from selecting a subset of the application state, a selector may also perform data transformations.
-Visly State internally manages making this efficient in regards to re-renders.
+Visly State automatically makes this efficient in regards to re-renders.

 ```tsx
 import { state, useValue } from '@visly/state